IN CONVERSATION:

 SB: As you worked on the installation, what surprised you most from the time of conceptualization to realization?

-SB: Odd-kin refers to a kinship between a group that extends beyond blood relatives, including non-human objects and inanimate objects.
+SB: Odd-Kin refers to a kinship between a group that extends beyond blood relatives, including non-human objects and inanimate objects.
 Given this, and your experience realizing your work and it now existing in the OK space, what have you noted about the relationship between you, your art, and people?

 SB: From where do you draw inspiration?